 Is season 6 the last series of Peaky Blinders?

+Yes, season six is the final Peaky Blinders season, as confirmed by writer Steven Knight in January 2021 as filming got underway.
 Fans previously expected a sixth and seventh series of Peaky Blinders – as previously suggested by Knight after the programme won a BAFTA for Best Drama Series.

 However, Knight previously raised the idea of a World War Two spin-off series, and the long-rumoured Peaky Blinders feature film is now confirmed to be happening and will likely serve as the conclusion to this iteration of the story – unless more movies are being considered afterwards.

 With production still ongoing, there’s no sign of a trailer for the final series just yet – but the Peaky Blinders Twitter account did share a behind-the-scenes image of Cillian Murphy as Tommy Shelby in March 2021, which you can check out here.

 Fingers crossed that, given the wait we have already had, a trailer is assembled soon and we can see even the briefest of teases as to what we should expect for the final season.